1Aboa Vetus & Ars Nova

 The Ett Hem museum’s splendidly wealthy artefacts and details of a bourgeoisie milieu is open to visitors in summer and at Christmas time as well as for groups upon reservation.
 Also, have a look through the museum’s different guided themed tours.

-Named after the great Finnish composer, the museum operates from a house designed by Woldemar Baeckman, the modern concrete architecture of which contrasts with the historic milieu of the surrounding neighbourhood.
+Named after the great Finnish composer, the museum operates from a building designed by Woldemar Baeckman, the modern concrete architecture of which contrasts with the historic milieu of the surrounding neighbourhood.

 Inside the museum, you can get to know the life and works of Jean Sibelius, as well as the world of music more generally.
 Among other things, the exhibitions present different groups of instruments as well as the history of music appreciation.